 Key Actions: Tonifies the Kidneys, Moistens Intestines and Unblocks the Bowels, Astringes Leakages and Secretions, Warms and Invigorates the Spleen/Stomach and Intestine, Warms the Lungs

-Medicinal Uses: Strengthens the back and knees, helps the Kidneys Grasp Qi for Deficient Lungs with chronic cough and wheezing, constipation in the elderly or for those constipated due to injured fluids following febrile illnesses, supports stamina, builds strength, dries mucous, arrests discharge and stops bleeding, removes stagnation, vaginal discharge, acne, eczema, athlete’s foot, promotes bowel movements and expels parasites.
+Medicinal Uses: Strengthens the Back and Knees, helps the Kidneys Grasp Qi for Deficient Lungs with chronic cough and wheezing, constipation in the elderly, or for those constipated due to injured fluids following febrile illnesses.
+Walnuts improve stamina and build strength.
+The leaves help dry mucous, arrest discharge, stop bleeding, remove stagnation, expel parasites, and treat vaginal discharge, acne, eczema, athlete’s foot.
+Walnuts help promote bowel movements.

 The trees have a very deep taproot.
-Monoecious male flowers are slender catkins, while female flowers occur in short terminal spikes on current years shoots.
-Walnut trees can grow to be 40 to 60 feet tall with a large spread top and thick massive stems.
+Monoecious male flowers are slender catkins, while female flowers occur in short terminal spikes on current years’ shoots.
+Walnut trees can grow 40 to 60 feet tall with a large spread top and thick massive stems.
 Walnut leaves are pinnate.
 The trees can live as long as 150 years.

 China is one of the biggest walnut producers.
 The U.S. Sacramento and San Joaquin Valleys in California produce 99% of the country’s English walnuts.
 Originating in Persia, English walnuts were then brought to Europe by the Romans.
-English walnuts grow from Greece, Persia, to all along the Hindu-Kush to the Himalayas.
-Black walnuts are native to North America and can grow to be 100 feet tall.
+English walnuts grow from Greece to Persia and along the Hindu-Kush to the Himalayas.
+Black walnuts are native to North America and can grow 100 feet tall.

-Parts Most Frequently Used: Nuts, Shell, Hull (aka Husk), Leaves, Bark, and Root
+Parts Most Frequently Used: Nut, Shell, Hull (aka Husk), Leaf, Bark, Root

 Flavors/Temps: Leaf and Nut are Bitter and Pungent; The Nut is also Sweet.

-Caution: Walnuts are edible and considered safe when used in normal consumption.
+Caution: Walnuts are edible and considered safe when consumed in normal amounts.
 Excessive consumption might cause stomach upsets.
-Walnut leaves, husks, and bark are considered safe when used in appropriate recommended doses.
+Walnut leaves, husks, and bark are safe when used in recommended doses.